temez26/Hackathon_2025/backend.md

 ### Get all of the statistic data

 - **GET `/kemppi/statistics/:serial`** - Retrieves the all of the statisticdata for specific model
-- **GET `/kemppi/statistics/:serial/:number?`** - Retrieves the all of the statisticdata for specific model for latest days determined by the number
+- **GET `/kemppi/statistics/:serial/:number?`** - Retrieves the all of the statisticdata for specific model for latest days determined by the number.
+MAYBE IN USE ON THE FRONTEND IF WE HAVE TIME

 ## Configuration